redhat-openstack/openstack-puppet-modules/stdlib/README.markdown

 #### `bool2str`

 Converts a boolean to a string using optionally supplied arguments.
-The optional second and third arguments represent what true and false will be converted to respectively.
-If only one argument is given, it will be converted from a boolean to a string containing 'true' or 'false'.
+The optional second and third arguments represent what true and false are converted to respectively.
+If only one argument is given, it is converted from a boolean to a string containing 'true' or 'false'.

 *Examples:*
 ~~~